ganbarodigital/php-mv-defensive/docs/V1/Exceptions/BadRequirement.md

 ## Description

 `BadRequirement` is an exception.
-It is thrown when one of the requirements passed into `RequireAllOf` or `RequireAnyOneOf` isn't callable.
+It is thrown when one of the requirements passed into `RequireAllOf` or `RequireAnyOneOf` isn't a `Requirement`.

 ## Public Interface